dtjager/3D-Printing-Resources/docs/Resources.md

     - [Orange Pi](https://amzn.to/3TK4X0S) - many variants to choose from
 - Helpful Programs
     - [Balena Etcher](https://etcher.balena.io/) - flash OS images to USB/SD, alternative to Raspi Imager
+    - [Chrome Secure Shell](https://chromewebstore.google.com/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd) - SSH extension for chrome, just type "ssh" followed by target in a new tab or window
     - [Filezilla](https://filezilla-project.org) - remotely add/remove files from your raspberry pi (or other network devices)
     - [Format USB](https://formatusb.com) - fast and easy way to format USB/SD devices
     - [Notepad++](https://notepad-plus-plus.org) - similar to notepad, more powerful and has plugins for many filetypes